rjdeliveryomaha/courierinvoice/extras/includes/README.md

     Indexed array of settings entries as described above.

+### invoiceCronIgnoreClients

+Indexed array of client IDs to ignore when the cron job is run.

+### invoiceCronIgnoreNonRepeat

+Indexed array of non-repeat client IDs to ignore when the cron job is run.

+### invoiceCronLogSuccess

+Boolean indicates if success of the cron job should be logged.

+### invoiceCronLogFailure

+Boolean indicates if failure of the cron job should be logged.

 ---

-Providing your basic Courier Invoice configuration options is necessary when using the these classes without a session, for example, when offering a public delivery price calculator.
+Providing your basic Courier Invoice configuration options is necessary when using the these classes without a session, for example, when offering a public delivery price calculator or creating invoices with a cron job.
 An example is provided at the end of [api_config.php](https://github.com/rjdeliveryomaha/courierinvoice/blob/master/extras/includes/api_config.php).

 ---